*** Update in progress.***

-The Department of Biostatistics is excited to offer our Vanderbilt Biostatistics Summer Internship for Underrepresented Undergraduates.
-Its goal is to expose underrepresented groups of undergraduate students to biomedical and/or public health research with quantitative methods, and ultimately to increase underrepresented students’ interest in pursuing graduate degrees in biostatistics or data science.
+The Department of Biostatistics is excited to offer our Vanderbilt Biostatistics Summer Internships for Underrepresented Undergraduates.
+The goal is to expose underrepresented groups of undergraduate students to biomedical and/or public health research with quantitative methods, and ultimately to increase underrepresented students’ interest in pursuing graduate degrees in biostatistics or data science.

 The program specifically focuses on students of diverse backgrounds, and in particular students from underrepresented groups.
 Up to five internships may be available, each with a stipend of up to $4,000.
 Housing is not included.